 To further isolate the failure in the three remaining assemblies, measure the resistance on the extender board (with the power turned off) from the power supply test points to "GND".
-Refer to Figure 4-3 on page 4-9.
-The voltages should be as shown in Table 4-2.
+Refer to Figure 4-2 on page 4-8 for the location of the measurement points.
+The resistances should be as shown in Table 4-1 on page 4-9.